 The University of Minnesota is making real-time, difficult decisions in response to COVID-19, while also keeping the wellbeing of students, faculty, and staff at the forefront.
 Learn about changes to campus life here.
 And see how the University is leading on the front lines of COVID-19 treatment, therapies, and vaccines here.

-To address urgent needs, the University established two new funds focused on providing COVID-19 relief to core priorities.
+To address urgent needs, the University established three new funds focused on providing COVID-19 relief to core priorities.

 You can help

 For students forced to quickly adapt to new learning realities and new financial circumstances, the impact is significant and immediate, especially those who already face financial insecurity.
 The new University of Minnesota systemwide Student Emergency Fund supports students impacted by COVID-19, helping them gain access to housing, food, transportation, and more.
 Learn more and hear from students who received emergency support.

 Other ways to support the University’s COVID-19 relief efforts

 - The COVID-19 ventilator crowdfunding project through the Medical Devices Center fund

 - The University's Center for Infectious Disease Research and Policy fund